-207 Survival is a key demographic rate, and variation in survival rates will influence both short-208 and long term population growth rate (Caswell, 2001).
-In our study, overwinter (February - 209 July) natural survival was estimated at 55%.
-Assuming similar mortality risk for the remaining part of the annual cycle (which might not be justified), annual survival can be extrapolated to 210 211 be around 30% (0.55 x 0.55).
-Compared to annual survival probabilities for rock ptarmigan in Japan (estimated at 44-74% for birds of different ages: Suzuki et al. (2013)), France (61% and 212 70% in Haut Giffre and Canigou Massif, respectively: Novoa et al. (2011)) and Svalbard (40-213 214 50% for males and females, respectively: Unander et al. (2016)) this is very low survival, bearing in mind that we only estimated survival for a part of the year.
-At Island, rock 215
+213 Survival is a key demographic rate, and variation in survival rates will influence both shortand long term population growth rate (Caswell, 2001).
+In our study, overwinter (February - rock ptarmigan in Japan (estimated at 44-74% for birds of different ages: Suzuki et al.

+July) natural survival was estimated at 55%.
+Compared to annual survival probabilities for

+217 (2013)), France (61% and 70% in Haut Giffre and Canigou Massif, respectively: Novoa et al.

-216 ptarmigan survival was shown to be highly variable, varying between 36-65% for adult birds and constant at 19% for juveniles (Sturludottir et al., 2018).
-Because our study only lasted 217 two years, we are not able to estimate robustly any between year variation due to stochastic 218 219 environmental factors or variation in harvest pressure.
-Often, populations inhabiting alpine areas (i.e. high altitudes) have higher survival and lower reproduction compared to 220 populations/species at lower elevations (Sandercock et al., 2005a; b).
-In our study area, this 221 222 model would predict that rock ptarmigan should have higher survival and lower reproductive output than the willow ptarmigan inhabiting lower elevations.
-Our results from this short 223 term study is not consistent with a "high survival strategy" for rock ptarmigans in our study 224 225 area, but we can not conclude if this inconsistency arise due to the short term nature of the 226 field study, or represent a more general life history strategy for rock ptarmigan in 227 Scandinavian mountains.
-228 Most birds that were captured during winter moved out of the wintering area before the
+218 (2011)) and Svalbard (40-50% for males and females, respectively: Unander et al. (2016)) this is very low survival, bearing in mind that we only estimated survival for a part of the year.
+At 219 Island, rock ptarmigan survival was shown to be highly variable, varying between 36-65% for 220 adult birds and constant at 19% for juveniles (Sturludottir et al., 2018).
+Because our study 221 only lasted two years, we are not able to estimate robustly any between year variation due 222 223 to stochastic environmental factors or variation in harvest pressure.
+In addition, recent 224 studies of rock ptarmigan throughout their range has shown that cyclic dynamics is a common feature (Fuglei et al., 2019), suggesting that also demographic rates are likely to 225 226 fluctuate temporarily.
+Often, populations inhabiting alpine areas (i.e. high altitudes) have 227 higher survival and lower reproduction compared to populations/species at lower elevations 228 (Sandercock et al., 2005a; b).
+In our study area, this model would predict that rock 229 ptarmigan should have higher survival and lower reproductive output than the willow 230 ptarmigan inhabiting lower elevations.
+Our results from this short term study is not 231 consistent with a "high survival strategy" for rock ptarmigans in our study area, but we can 232 not conclude if this inconsistency arise due to the short term nature of the field study, or 233 represent a more general life history strategy for rock ptarmigan in Scandinavian mountains.
+234 It is however important to note that part of the winter mortality reported in our case study 235 was caused by harvest, which is previously shown to be at least partially additive to other 236 mortality sources (Sandercock et al., 2011).

-229 breeding season in the spring.
-Such movements have been discussed in the literature for 230 willow ptarmigan in central Scandinavia, with slightly different conclusions from different 231 study areas (Brøseth et al., 2005; Hornell-Willebrand et al., 2014).
-For rock ptarmigan we 232 have no comparable data from Scandinavia, but long distance movements have been 233 documented (Gardarsson and Bossert, 1997) with flights >300km.
-Examining the genetic structure of rock ptarmigan in southern Scandinavia, Costanzi (Costanzi, 2019) reported low 234 235 genetic differentiation among rock ptarmigan in a large contiguous mountain habitat in southern Norway, but with considerable differentiation between neighboring populations 236 237 separated by unsuitable rock ptarmigan habitat.
-Because climate change is likely to result in 238 reduced area occupancy and suitable habitat for rock ptarmigan in alpine areas (see e.g. 239 Revermann et al., 2012 for an example from the Swizz alps), a plausible prediction is that the alpine islands that rock ptarmigan inhabit in the Scandinavian landscape will become both 240 241 smaller and more isolated in the future.
-Understanding their spatial behavior, including their 242 propensity to long scale dispersal, seasonal migration and the landscape effects on 243 movement behavior will be key when designing future conservation plans for rock ptarmigan 244 in Scandinavia.
+237 Most birds that were captured during winter moved out of the wintering area before the 238 breeding season in the spring.
+Such movements have been discussed in the literature for 239 willow ptarmigan in central Scandinavia, with slightly different conclusions from different 240 study areas (Brøseth et al., 2005; Hornell-Willebrand et al., 2014).
+For rock ptarmigan we have no comparable data from Scandinavia, but long distance movements have been 241 documented (Gardarsson and Bossert, 1997) with flights >300km.
+Examining the genetic 242 243 structure of rock ptarmigan in southern Scandinavia, Costanzi (Costanzi, 2019) reported low 244 genetic differentiation among rock ptarmigan in a large contiguous mountain habitat in 245 southern Norway, but with considerable differentiation between neighboring populations separated by unsuitable rock ptarmigan habitat.
+Because climate change is likely to result in 246 reduced area occupancy and suitable habitat for rock ptarmigan in alpine areas (see e.g. 247 Revermann et al., 2012 for an example from the Swizz alps), a plausible prediction is that the 248 249 alpine islands that rock ptarmigan inhabit in the Scandinavian landscape will become both smaller and more isolated in the future.
+Our study document that long-distance seasonal 250 movements are common among rock ptarmigan in our alpine study area, but a further 251 understanding their spatial behavior will be key when designing future conservation plans 252 253 for rock ptarmigan in Scandinavia.

-246 Acknowledgement
+255 Acknowledgement